afisherlopez/EMBER/README.md

 ## For developers

-EMBER is a read-only Streamlit dashboard over precomputed assets (Parquet + Cloud-Optimized GeoTIFFs), with dynamic raster tiles served by TiTiler. `scripts/run_local.sh` (used above) just wires the two processes together against the bundled sample data.
+EMBER is a read-only Streamlit dashboard over precalculated assets (Parquet and GeoTIFFs), with dynamic raster tiles served by TiTiler. `scripts/run_local.sh` (used above) wires the two processes together against the bundled sample data.

 ### Architecture